Software Analysis and Intelligence Lab (SAIL)

 Early tools and techniques developed by members of SAIL are already integrated in products that are used by millions of users worldwide (see our Publications).
 A few of our latest tools and research are now being adopted and used on a daily basis by practitioners in several software development organizations.
 Our close collaboration with industry directs us towards solving practical problems while using our academic experience to discover general scalable solutions that are validated through empirical industrial studies.

-SAIL is located in the School of Computing at Queen’s University (Ranked as one of the top 100 universities in the worldr).
+SAIL is located in the School of Computing at Queen’s University.
 SAIL has open positions for Postdoctoral fellows, Research Assistants, Master's, PhD, and Summer students.
 If you are interested in joining SAIL, refer to our contact page for instructions.

 Research at SAIL lies in the intersection of software engineering and systems.
 In particular, SAIL researchers work in many of the following areas: